uttam-on-git/shoppex/README.md

 ## Persistence

-- Cart items are stored per user and persist after logout (using localStorage and backend sync).
+- Cart items are stored per user in the database and persist after logout (auth required).

 ---